 Six Questions For Jeremy Bailenson, The World’s Leading Expert In Virtual Reality

 When companies want to understand Virtual Reality, they seek out Jeremy Bailenson—and for good reason.
 Jeremy has been studying VR technology for over 20 years, and is founding director of the Virtual Human Interaction Lab at Stanford University.
 His book Experience on Demand: What Virtual Reality Is, How it Works, and What it Can Do is, in his own words, “for the smart person that’s heard a lot about VR, but really wants to understand the do’s and don’ts, both as a consumer, as well as a designer, or industry leader who’s deciding what to do for [their] company.”
 Some predict VR will be a $38 billion business by 2026, yet the effect it will have on our work and home life is unknown.
 Under Jeremy’s watch, VR will be most effective when used for strategy and education, whether helping a football team win the big game through his company STRIVR, or creating content that can shed powerful light on issues like climate change and racism.
-We were thrilled to chat with Jeremy about following his instincts, wearing multiple hats within his career, virtual donuts (yes, you heard us right), and how VR can help brands of the future.
+We were thrilled to chat with Jeremy about following his instincts, wearing multiple hats within his career, virtual donuts (yes, you read that correctly), and how VR can help brands of the future.